machristie/django-airavata-workspace-latlng-input-editor/README.md

 1. Fork this repository.
 2. Change the name of CustomInputEditor.vue as appropriate.
 Make sure to also change the `name ` attribute as well to match.
+3. Update App.vue to change the name of CustomInputEditor to match the name of your component.
-3. Modify your custom input editor as appropriate.
+4. Modify your custom input editor as appropriate.
 Feel free to `npm install` additional dependencies that your custom input editor requires.
-4. Run `npm run serve` to preview your custom input editor component.
+5. Run `npm run serve` to preview your custom input editor component.

 # Publishing custom input editor to NPM repository